samaita/blog/content/posts/audit-test-data-and-penalty.md

 Lower than the odds of a coin toss.
 LOL.

 But the benchmark does more than give me a number.
-It keeps the result for every address, including the expected location, API response, generated candidates, and their confidence.
+It keeps the result for every address: the expected location, API response, generated candidates, and their confidence.

-That gives me something to inspect when the number looks bad.
+That report gives me something to inspect when the number looks bad.

 I went through the report expecting to find problems in the address-resolution engine.
-Instead, I found two different mistakes that I had overlooked.

-The first one was in the test data.
+Instead, I found two different mistakes that I had overlooked, and the first one was in the test data.

 ## What if the expected result is wrong?